-Adding a Program and Port to Windows Firewall
+How to Add a Program and Port to Windows Firewall

-Advanced Mode of Managing Windows Firewall.
+Advanced Mode of Managing Windows Firewall

-- Connection Security Rules are not exactly firewalls but it involves authenticating two computers before they begin communications and securing information being sent between two computers.
+- Connection Security Rules are not exactly firewalls, but it involves authenticating two computers before they begin communications and securing information being sent between two computers.